 Failure Mode Effect Analysis (FMEA) is an important risk management tool that can help organizations plan for and mitigate risks in the products or services they provide.
 Utilizing FMEA helps teams identify potential failure modes, measure the severity of their effects, identify associated causes and necessary corrective actions, and assess the effectiveness of the proposed solutions.
 This allows organizations to continuously improve processes and procedures, resulting in better products and experiences for customers.

-However, while FMEA can be a powerful tool, it should be approached with caution since it needs to consider factors like stakeholders’ sensitivity to risk before implementation.
-To ensure its effectiveness as a risk management strategy, teams need to identify timing issues when setting up reviews and assess potential risks objectively.
-If done properly FMEA provides an effective way to put measures into place that can help avoid errors, but without proper implementation, it runs the risk of contributing to more problems than it solves.
+However, while FMEA can be a powerful tool, it should be approached cautiously since it needs to consider factors like stakeholders’ sensitivity to risk before implementation.
+To ensure its effectiveness as a risk management strategy, teams must identify timing issues when setting up reviews and objectively assess potential risks.
+If done properly, FMEA provides an effective way to put measures into place that can help avoid errors.
+Still, without proper implementation, it runs the risk of contributing to more problems than it solves.

 Prioritizing Failure Modes and Determining Corrective Actions

-When it comes to tackling any problem or issue, it is imperative to prioritize failure modes and determine the corrective actions needed.
-This process helps pinpoint the root causes of failure and allows you to focus your efforts on establishing a plan of action that will fix whatever issues exist.
+When tackling any problem or issue, it is imperative to prioritize failure modes and determine the corrective actions needed.
+This process helps pinpoint the root causes of failure and allows you to focus on establishing a plan of action that will fix whatever issues exist.
 By prioritizing your failure modes, you can establish an organized approach toward dealing with potential pitfalls.

-This can include anything from simple tweaks to established procedures up to complete overhauls of current infrastructure.
+This can include anything from simple tweaks to established procedures to complete infrastructure overhauls.
 By taking point-by-point steps when addressing systemic failures, you’ll be in a much better position than leaving them until they become unmanageable.
 Taking appropriate corrective actions early on can help prevent serious future problems and keep operations running smoothly.

 Calculating the Risk Priority Number (RPN)